 Elk River Rockhounding Oregon River Gravel Bar Rockhounding

 Elk River is a popular fishing destination, especially for fall Chinook salmon, wild winter steelhead, and sea-run cutthroat.

-The 2 miles below Bald Mountain Creek are open for fishing and about 13 miles of private land below the Elk River Hatchery are accessible for fishing by drift boat.
+About 2 miles below Bald Mountain Creek are open for fishing, and around 13 miles of private land below the Elk River Hatchery can also be accessed for fishing by drift boat.

 The river is also great for swimming, rafting, tubing, and kayaking.
-The river water remains cool even during the peak of summer.
+Even in summer, the water stays cool.

+Elk River Rockhounding Oregon River Gravel Bar Rockhounding